OldLace/Focus-Group/README.md

 The application serves as a proof-of-concept of a potential professional service for businesses and their clients to connect.
 Therefore it was styled in such a way to reflect this goal.

 And with that in mind, other points of interest include:

-      -     Flexbox to manipulate the elements on both the client\user and business sides of the application
+*	Flexbox to manipulate the elements on both the client\user and business sides of the application

-      -     Black, white, as well as, various shades of grey and teal were used for the sleek and professional color scheme
+*	Black, white, as well as, various shades of grey and teal were used in order to bring an aura of professionalism to the style

-      -     Buttons that highlight on hover for improved usability
+*	Buttons that highlight on hover for improved usability

+In addition, there's a plethora of cosmetic touches, which add to the overall feel of the application.

 <article>

 ## Links and resources:

-[Faker:](https://www.npmjs.com/package/faker) NPM Package for database dummy user data [Font Awesome](http://fontawesome.io/) for a navbar menu icon
+[Faker:](https://www.npmjs.com/package/faker) NPM Package for database dummy user data

+[Font Awesome:](http://fontawesome.io/) for a navbar menu icon

 </article>